bmoneill/enigma/README.md

 Rotors: III (A)  VIII (P), VII (T) | Reflector: A | Plaintext: HELLOXCRUE
 ```

-### Multithreading
+### Performance/Multithreading

 Multithreading reduces the runtime by a significant margin.
+Since we are
+essentially looping through all the possible Enigma configurations, this is a
+task that is easily parallizable.

+Inlining most of the arithmetic functions and using indices for the rotor/reflector
+alphabets cuts down the time significantly.
+Initially, on one thread, it took
-I'm sure this
-code could be optimized much further.
+around 20 seconds to run.
+I'm sure this code could be optimized much further.

 Below are single- and multi-threaded times on my 16-core i9-10885H.